raspberrypilearning/anime-expressions/en/step_2.md

 title: I accidentally closed my web project
 ---

 Click on the [starter project](https://trinket.io/embed/html/2d58893157){:target="_blank"} link to open your project.
-If you are using the same web browser you will see your changes.
+Use the same web browser to see your changes.

 --- /collapse ---